How to Reduce Chronic Inflammation Naturally: A Root-Cause, Systems-Based Approach

 Chronic inflammation is rarely sustained by a single factor.
 Even when gut-mediated inflammation is present, additional contributors often reinforce immune activation:

-When multiple drivers overlap, immune resolution becomes incomplete, and inflammation follows a predictable cycle of suppression and recurrence (20, 21).
+When these drivers overlap, immune resolution becomes incomplete, and inflammation follows a predictable cycle of suppression and recurrence (20, 21).
+Over time, this pattern contributes to inflammatory diseases that extend beyond a single organ system.

-Addressing chronic inflammation effectively requires shifting focus from blocking inflammatory output to identifying why the immune system remains activated.
+Addressing chronic inflammation effectively requires shifting focus from blocking inflammatory output to identifying why immune activation persists.

 Functional & Integrative Medicine